Jonathan Impett: Performing the Solo for Trumpet

 The instruction for ‘rips’ appears in all of the brass parts, with the trumpet and tuba parts providing the additional explanatory comment ‘rapid overtone series up or down or both’.
 This would have been a familiar technique to a trumpeter with big band experience such as Broiles.

 The ‘valve clatter’ instruction appears in the trumpet and tuba parts only.
 Impett sometimes loosened the caps of the valves of his trumpet, to create a stronger clattering sound.

 This instruction is extremely open.
 One of the percussive sounds that Impett chose to use was gently tapping the trumpet’s bell with a mute.

 Like the Solo for Clarinet, the Solo for Trumpet contains no sounds that are without performance instructions of any kind.
 Each sound is directed to be manipulated in some way.
 While isolating each technique in the Solos enables a better understanding of the range and detail of techniques Cage used, the real character of each part is revealed in the ways various ways that these techniques are combined.
 Often one technique may affect another, make another inaudible, or combine with others to create unpredictable and unstable sounds.
 Performers must constantly navigate the range of options available to them in these cases and make choices as to what, and how, to prioritise in the execution of each sound.
-Impett discusses and demonstrates his approach to different combinations of techniques in the Solo for Trumpet here: (link to video: 21:13).
+Impett discusses and demonstrates his approach to different combinations of techniques in the Solo for Trumpet in interview.